mthayden4726/Functional_diversity_across_scales/Documentation.md

 For a detailed walkthrough, see the notebook: [NA]

+## Environmental Covariates
+The fifth step of the workflow is to process the environmental covariates for each site to get summary characteristics for each plot (within a NEON site).
+For our implementation, there is one input:
+1. The plot shapefiles (located in S3 bucket "Site_boundaries/")

+**Objective:** Extract summaries of elevation, slope and canopy height from NEON data at the plot-level using [02_scripts/S06_Process_Covariates.py](https://github.com/mthayden4726/BioSCape_across_scales/blob/main/02_scripts/S06_Process_Covariates.py)

+### Implementation:

+This script requires the following input from users:
+   1. Name of the NEON site in all caps (e.g., BART)
+   2. Domain of the NEON site (e.g., D01)
+   4. ID of NEON site (e.g., 4)
+   5. Date of desired flights as YYYY-MM (e.g., 201908)
+   6. Environmental raster of interest (DTM or CHM)

+Example command: ```python 02_scripts/S06_Process_Covariates.py --SITECODE BART --DOMAIN D01 --ID_NO 5 --YEAR 2019-08 --ENV CHM```

+*For a list of parameters associated with sites included in analysis, see the [2019 NEON Site List](https://docs.google.com/spreadsheets/d/17DJtV1BKtq0uLfcYCtM2kp7JjjjaWpuEV_jt95l_830/edit#gid=124418455)*

+Global parameters include:
+   * Data_Dir = '/home/ec2-user/BioSCape_across_scales/01_data/01_rawdata'
+   * Out_Dir = '/home/ec2-user/BioSCape_across_scales/01_data/02_processed'
+   * bucket_name = 'bioscape.gra'
+   * s3 = boto3.client('s3')

+The script includes:
+*   Find all flightlines associated with the environmental covariate of interest and the area of interest (shapefile).
+*   For each flightline, clip to the area of interest.
+*   Mosaic together all clipped flightlines that align with the same area of interest.
+*   Extract summary metrics for each mosaic, including mean, median, min, max, std, and var.
+*   Export as .csv and upload to S3.

+For a detailed walkthrough, see the notebook: [NA]

+** Note: Right now, processing slope is a separate file - could be combined with the processing of elevation!

+# Scale Normalization
+Input: a hyperspectral raster.
 ## Functional Diversity Computation
 The fourth step of the workflow is to compute functional richness and divergence across a set of window sizes for each mosaic produced in the previous step (representing a plot nested within a NEON site).
 For our implementation, there is one input:
 1. The mosaics (located in S3 bucket "SITENAME_flightlines/")